Qantas: Business Suites

-In 2019, Qantas began the process of retrofitting its Airbus A380 aircraft with new Business Suites as offered on Airbus A330 and Boeing 787 aircraft.
-The aircraft will gain six business class seats compared to the previous configuration.

-Complimentary access to the Qantas business class lounge (or affiliated lounges) is also offered.

 Premium Economy

 Premium economy class is offered on all Airbus A380 and Boeing 787–9 aircraft.

 On the Airbus A380, the seat pitch ranges from 38 to 42 in, with a width of 19+1/2 in.
-On the Boeing 787, it is configured in a 2-3-2 seating arrangement around the middle of the aircraft, whereas it is in a 2-3-2 seating arrangement at the rear of the upper deck on the A380.
+On the Boeing 787, it is configured in a 2–3–2 seating arrangement, whereas it is in a 2–3–2 seating arrangement at the rear of the upper deck on the A380.
 The total number of seats depends on the aircraft type, as A380s have 35–60 seats, (depending on the configuration) and 787s have 28 seats.

-Qantas premium economy is presented as a lighter business class product rather than most other airlines' premium economy, which is often presented as a higher economy class, however Qantas premium economy does not offer access to premium lounges, and meals are only a slightly uprated version of economy class meals.

-In 2019, Qantas began the process of retrofitting its Airbus A380 aircraft with new Premium Economy seats, as offered on Boeing 787 aircraft.
-The aircraft will gain 25 premium economy seats compared to the previous configuration.
+In 2019, Qantas began retrofitting its Airbus A380 aircraft with new Premium Economy seats, as offered on Boeing 787 aircraft.
+The new cabin will gain 25 premium economy seats compared to the previous configuration.

 Economy

 International Economy class is available on all Qantas mainline passenger aircraft.

 Seat pitch is usually 31 in and seat width ranges from 17 to 17+1/2 in.
-Layouts are 3–3 on the 737, 2-4-2 on the A330, and 3-3-3 on the B787-9.
-On the A380, the layout is 3-4-3 and there are four self-service snack bars located in between cabins.
+Layouts are 3–3 on the 737, 2–4–2 on the A330, and 3–3–3 on the B787–9.
+On the A380, the layout is 3–4–3 and there are four self-service snack bars located in between cabins.

-In 2019, Qantas began the process of retrofitting its Airbus A380 aircraft which includes new Economy seats with new seat cushions and improved inflight entertainment, as offered on Airbus A330 and Boeing 787 aircraft.
-The aircraft will have fewer economy seats compared to the previous configuration due to an increase in the number of premium seats.
+In 2019, Qantas began retrofitting its Airbus A380 aircraft with new Economy seats containing new seat cushions and improved inflight entertainment, as offered on Airbus A330 and Boeing 787 aircraft.
+The new aircraft will have fewer economy seats compared to the previous configuration due to an increase in the number of premium seats.

 In-flight entertainment

-Every Qantas mainline aircraft has some form of video audio entertainment.
-Qantas has several types of in-flight entertainment (IFE) systems installed on its aircraft and refers to the in-flight experience as "On:Q".
+All Qantas mainline aircraft contain some form of video and audio entertainment.
+Qantas has several types of in-flight entertainment (IFE) systems installed on its aircraft.